-This wealth of research output, catalysed by TERN, can be accessed via a publications catalogue.
+This wealth of research output, catalysed by TERN, can be accessed via an environmental publications catalogue.
 The 111-page document cites 1363 publications, including more than 1000 refereed scientific papers in high-impact, prestigious journals, and highlights the productivity of those using TERN and the importance of their research.

 TERN facilitates high productivity, high impact research

 The overall quality of publications, as measured by Category Normalized Citation Impact (CNCI)—a measure of impact normalised for subject focus, age, and document type—is also well above the world average (CNCI of 1).

 As of February 2019, the average CNCI of TERN-facilitated publications was 2.17.
 And, TERN’s h-index—which combines productivity (i.e., number of papers produced) and impact (number of citations) in a single number—was 69.

 TERN’s Science Partnerships Liaison, Dr James Cleverly, added some context to these stats.
 “For individuals, Hirsch reckoned that after 20 years of research an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional,” says James.